seedsofalternative/seedsofalternative.github.io/_posts/2024-10-15-delusions.md

 ### Definition

 At the core of these delusions is ignorance, considered the main troublemaker that disturbs our peace of mind.
 Ignorance isn't just a lack of information.
 It's an active **misunderstanding of reality**—seeing things in a way that doesn't align with how they truly are.
 This distorted perception leads us to make choices that cause suffering for ourselves and others.
 Ignorance manifests in three ways.

-### 1. Grasping at Permanence

-We tend to perceive things as stable and unchanging when, in reality, everything is **impermanent**.
+1. **By grasping at permanence** : We tend to perceive things as stable and unchanging when, in reality, everything is impermanent.
 People age, relationships evolve, and material possessions deteriorate.
 By clinging to the idea of permanence, we set ourselves up for disappointment when things inevitably change.

-### 2. Seeking Lasting Happiness in Temporary Pleasures

-We often mistake fleeting pleasures for true happiness.
+2. **By seeking happiness in temporary pleasures** : We often mistake fleeting pleasures for true happiness.
 Ignorance leads us to believe that external things—like wealth, status, or physical beauty—can provide lasting satisfaction.
 However, these are temporary and can't fulfill our deeper needs.

-### 3. Believing in a Self-Existent "I"

-We hold onto the notion of an independent, unchanging self.
+3. **By believing in a self-existent "I"** : We hold onto the notion of an independent, unchanging self.
 This solidified sense of "I" leads to ego-driven behaviors and separates us from others.
 For example when criticized, we might react defensively because we feel our core identity is being attacked.

 # 2. Attachment